 Before 2019, isolated cases of resistance in CRW to some Bt traits for CRW control were observed in Ontario.
 These instances developed where hybrids expressing only a single Bt trait were planted for many (>3) consecutive years without rotation to other Bt traits or insecticides.

-In 2019 and 2020, extensive injury to pyramid Bt-rootworm (Bt-RW) hybrids was observed in several counties in Ontario.
+Since 2019, extensive injury to pyramid Bt-rootworm (Bt-RW) hybrids was observed in several counties in Ontario.
 This level of injury suggests that CRW populations have developed resistance to multiple Bt-RW proteins under continuous corn production practices.

 In the US Corn Belt, resistance to Cry3Bb1 was first documented in 2009, often with cross resistance to mCry3A, and this resistance is now widespread in CRW populations in many states.
 In 2017, isolated cases of resistance to Cry34/35Ab1 were also documented in Iowa.
 In all cases, the common risk factor associated with resistance is long-term (>3 yr) use of one pest control tool without rotation.

 Once resistance has developed to one Bt protein, the effectiveness of a hybrid expressing a pyramid of Bt proteins that include the Bt protein to which resistance has developed is greatly compromised.
 In this case, the pyramid is now essentially performing as a single Bt protein with greater pest pressure.
 Due to possible cross-resistance to all available Bt-RW proteins, simply rotating to a different Bt-RW hybrid may not provide control of Bt-resistant CRW.
 Very few new Bt-RW proteins are in development, so mitigation efforts targeting Bt-resistant CRW populations must be taken immediately to prevent substantial yield loss and feed shortages in the coming years.